rlewan/docker-postgresql/README.md

 add-ann-user-and-db.sh add-bob-user-and-db.sh
 ```

-These scripts will be copied to the customized container and executed by the root database server user.
+These scripts will be copied to the customized container and executed by the database server admin user.

 After that run the `dockerize.sh` script to build the custom image and run it.
 Resulting PostgreSQL server instance will contain two additional databases owned by corresponding users.

-## Current PostgreSQL server container settings
+## Current settings

+- PostgreSQL version is **9.5**,
-- PostgreSQL admin user name, password and default database are all `postgres`
+- PostgreSQL admin user name, password and default database are all **postgres**,
-- the default database server port `5432` is both forwarded to the host and exposed to other containers.
+- the default database server port **5432** is both forwarded to the host and exposed to other containers.